“IF YOU BASE ANY DAY-TO-DAY DECISIONS AROUND CARING FOR THE ENVIRONMENT, WINE SHOULD BE AN EXTENSION OF THAT”

-“We’re most interested in good wine,” says chef James Lowe of his new opening Flor in Borough Market.
+“We’re most interested in good wine,” says chef James Lowe of his Flor restaurant in Borough Market.
 It seems a fairly obvious statement.
 But when James talks about good wine and its importance to him and his restaurant, he doesn’t just mean good to drink.
-He means good for the environment, for producers and—in moderation, of course—for his customers.
+He means good for the environment, for producers and – in moderation, of course – for his customers.
 “We looked for the same philosophy in our wine makers as we have in our farmers,” he continues.
-“One of the things that comes up more often than not is that they see themselves as farmers—farmers who are very much part of their landscape and terroir.
+“One of the things that comes up more often than not is that they see themselves as farmers – farmers who are very much part of their landscape and terroir.
 They want to continue producing good wines and they understand that there’s a link between the health of the land and soil and the wine.”

-Having opened this month on Bedale Street, Flor joins a growing number of traders who believe in ‘good wine’, as James defines it, grown with respect for the land that produces it.
-After all, “if you are basing your day to day decisions around caring for the environment, which I believe we all should, then wine should be an extension of that,” argues Elliot’s’ sommelier, Isabelle Legron.
+Flor is one of a number of Borough Market traders that believe in ‘good wine’, as James defines it, grown with respect for the land that produces it.
+After all, “if you are basing your day-to-day decisions around caring for the environment, which I believe we all should, then wine should be an extension of that,” argues Isabelle Legron, the sommelier at Elliot’s.
 Elliot’s wine list is entirely natural, meaning it’s organically farmed and produced without additives or processing agents.
 Isabelle chooses it not just because she thinks that added yeasts and sulphites tend to mute a wine’s flavour, but because it’s better for the environment to grow grapes organically.

-But wine can be organic without being ‘natural’, says Bedales’ wine manager Angelo: “Organic means the grapes are grown without chemical products—pesticides, fertilisers and so on—whereas natural means organic and low or no intervention in the winemaking process.”
+But wine can be organic without being ‘natural’, says Bedales of Borough wine manager Angelo: “Organic means the grapes are grown without chemical products – pesticides, fertilisers and so on – whereas natural means organic and low or no intervention in the winemaking process.”
 Whereas natural is about flavour and the principle of “making wine that expresses the land, not the winemaker”, organic is about “the impact on the environment and the soil”.
 Without pesticides and other chemicals, soil sustains millions of bacterial organisms, as well as insects, herbs and flowers, which in turn sustain bees and birds.
 To remove these is to imperil not just the area’s biodiversity, but the long-term sustainability of the vines themselves.
-“If you kill everything off you won’t have any more life—and if there’s no life you can’t grow vines,” says Angelo simply.
+“If you kill everything off you won’t have any more life – and if there’s no life you can’t grow vines,” says Angelo simply.

-Bedales does stock some natural wines—such as the all-natural, slightly funky, red-fruited Catherine & Pierre Breton Grolleau Val de Loire 2017—but the majority are simply organic, such as the Blaufrankisch Horitschoner 2015, produced by Franz Reinhard, who has been cultivating under strictly organic management since 2006.
+Bedales does stock some natural wines – such as the all-natural, slightly funky, red-fruited Catherine & Pierre Breton Grolleau Val de Loire – but the majority are simply organic, such as the Blaufrankisch Horitschoner, produced by Franz Reinhard, who has been cultivating under strictly organic management since 2006.
 “It’s a medium-bodied red, easy drinking, not too powerful.
 This malbec from Chateau du Cèdre in Cahors,” says Angelo, picking up another bottle, “is natural, and is perfect for summer: high acidity, fresh and, because it’s natural, a quite specific acidity that makes it particularly good slightly chilled.”